درباره پیوند میان ترس از نیستی و دینگرایی:

 consumerism of the contemporary West.
 But they all provide some account of

-why it is that we don’t really need to worry about dying
+why it is that we don’t really need to worry about dying, from the claim that

 we are really spirits who will live on in another realm to the belief that with